Sakil9051/Sakil9051/README.md

 - 🔭 I’ve recently celebrated my 1-year work anniversary at `Techmapperz`, where I've been contributing to a wide range of projects, sharpening my skills in `PHP`, `CI4` (CodeIgniter 4), `React`, and `Node.js`.

-- 🌱 I’m proficient in `MERN Stack` and have recently expanded my expertise to include `CI4/PHP`, allowing me to tackle both front-end and back-end challenges with ease.
+- 🌱 Proficient in `MERN Stack` and have recently expanded my expertise to include `CI4/PHP`, allowing me to tackle both front-end and back-end challenges with ease.

-- 👯 I’m looking to collaborate on `Projects` that push the boundaries of web development and create impactful user experiences.
+- 👯 Looking to collaborate on `Projects` that push the boundaries of web development and create impactful user experiences.

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned.

-- 💓 I love designing websites and coding.
+- 💓 Love designing websites and coding.

 - 📫 How to reach me: **Sahillaskar137@gmail.com**